firstpersontravel/charter-docs/docs/reference/resources.md

 | Actions | [[Action](/docs/reference/actions)] |  |

-## Clip
+## Call clip

 A unit of text or audio that can be played as part of phone calls.
-A clip can expect an answer, which will fire a `clip_answered` event when it comes in.

 | Field | Type | Description |